 I was a strong supporter of legislation (SB 544) to appropriate an additional $200 million to our schools to continue education reforms passed in 2015 that are working to improve the education of every student.

 One of the most important health care bills passed in 2017 was SB 529, a measure requiring more transparency on the cost of prescription drugs, including drugs for diabetes.
 Other health care bills passed by the legislature can be found on my Legislative Actions page.

 In the legislature, I supported and sponsored bills to do just that—to hold government accountable for every dollar spent and every action taken.
 We need to make sure our hard earned tax dollars are being spent to truly improve critical state services, including education, public safety, transportation and services to help children, seniors and veterans.

-(07/19/2016) As we move forward in our state, we must continue to ensure greater accountability from our government every step of the way.
+As we move forward in our state, we must continue to ensure greater accountability from our government every step of the way.
 We should expect that every dollar is spent for its intended purpose and produces results.
-This is especially important in light of the new education reform legislation currently being implemented by our school district so that we make sure we are meeting the demands not only of our students, but also those of the new companies and jobs coming to Nevada.
-In my two terms in the legislature, I consistently fought for policies that require more oversight and accountability at all levels of government.
-In my past volunteer work with the Washoe County School District and on local government issues, accountability was always a priority for me.
+I have consistently fought for policies that require more oversight and accountability at all levels of government.